 Inactivity, often accompanying aging and illness, alters the body's ability to utilize protein.
-Free-form amino acid supplements, which require no digestion, show potential to reverse this condition, as well as the muscle wasting caused by corticosteroid medications.
-[25,56] This in turn may allow one to begin a regular program of physical activity, further increasing longevity.
+Amino acid supplements, which require no digestion, show potential to reverse this condition, as well as the muscle wasting caused by corticosteroid medications.
+[25,56] This in turn may allow one to begin a regular program of physical activity further increasing longevity.

-Total Amino Solution® is a complete amino acid supplement which addresses issues of aging by providing not just a complement of essential amino acids but further increases its effectiveness by providing several conditionally essential amino acids.
-These include l-carnitine to improve fat burning, cognitive function, and heart function [35,38,39,44,48,51], and taurine, a membrane stabilizer, anti-oxidant, and calcium stabilizer, as well as a key component of the functioning muscle, heart, brain and eye.
+Total Amino Solution[TM] is a complete amino acid supplement which addresses issues of aging by providing not just a complement of essential amino acids but further increases its effectiveness by providing several conditionally essential amino acids.
+These include lcarnitine to improve fat burning, cognitive function, and heart function [35,38,39,44,48,51], and taurine, a membrane stabilizer, antioxidant, and calcium stabilizer, as well as a key component of the functioning muscle, heart, brain and eye.
 [11,14,20,33,36,41,47,52,62,64,79] In addition, taurine, along with other aminos, has shown benefit to learning and memory retention and is necessary for a functioning immune system.
 [19,65]

-Total Amino Solution® has been further enhanced by the addition of a complement of the B vitamins niacinamide, riboflavin, pyridoxal-5-phosphate, and B-12 which provide the essential elements for production of critical enzymes throughout the body and brain.
-These B vitamins have been clinically shown to decrease homocysteine, a problematic byproduct of metabolism that when elevated is associated with dementias, heart disease, osteoporosis, depression, and even mobility.
+Total Amino Solution[TM] has been further enhanced by the addition of a complement of the B vitamins niacinamide, riboflavin, pyridoxal-5-phospate, and B-12 which provide the essential elements for production of critical enzymes throughout the body and brain.
+These B vitamins have been clinically shown to decrease homocysteine, a problematic by product of metabolism that when elevated is associated with dementias, heart disease, osteoporosis, depression, and even mobility.
 [7-9,15-17,24,31,34,37,42]

 B vitamin status is often overlooked in the diet of seniors.
-Hyperhomocysteinemia (elevated homocysteine) is a common finding in this group and both additional B vitamins, especially B-6, (folate acid) and B-12, and protein, which might include a complete amino acid such as Total Amino Solution®, lower homocysteine.
-Total Amino Solution® now includes methyl folate to enhance its absorption in the body.
+Hyperhomocysteinemia (elevated homocysteine) is a common finding in this group and both additional B vitamins, especially B-6, folic acid and B-12, and protein, which might include a complete amino acid such as Total Amino Solution[TM], lower homocysteine.
 [7,13,32,76]

-Further B-12, folate acid, and elevated homocysteine have been shown to be related to thyroid insufficiency in aging.
+Further B-12, folic acid, and elevated homocysteine have been shown to be related to thyroid insufficiency in aging.
 [75] These two important B vitamins have also been associated with hearing loss in older adults.
 [18,59] Thyroid problems increase incidence of immobility and depression and dramatically decrease quality of life, as does loss of hearing.

-The amino acids found in Total Amino Solution® combined with the complex of B vitamins and other cofactors synergistically support healthy aging.
-As we age, understanding our decreased need for calories combined with an increased need for essential nutrition, including amino acids and B vitamins, gives us the knowledge we need to support our bodies so that we may enjoy a long and healthy life.
+The amino acids found in Total Amino Solution[TM] combined with the complex of B vitamins synergistically support healthy aging.
+As we age understanding our decreased need for calories combined with an increased need for essential nutrition, including amino acids and B vitamins, gives us the knowledge we need to support our bodies so that we may enjoy a long and healthy life.